mlofstrom/architecture-center/docs/guide/architecture-styles/big-data.md

 - **Complexity**.
 Big data solutions can be extremely complex, with numerous components to handle data ingestion from multiple data sources.
 It can be challenging to build, test, and troubleshoot big data processes.
 Moreover, there may be a large number of configuration settings across multiple systems that must be used in order to optimize performance.
 - **Skillset**.
 Many big data technologies are highly specialized, and use frameworks and languages that are not typical of more general application architectures.
 On the other hand, big data technologies are evolving new APIs that build on more established languages.
 For example, the U-SQL language in Azure Data Lake Analytics is based on a combination of Transact-SQL and C#.
 Similarly, SQL-based APIs are available for Hive, HBase, and Spark.
 - **Technology maturity**.
-Many of the technologies used in big data are in the early stages of development.
+Many of the technologies used in big data are evolving.
 While core Hadoop technologies such as Hive and Pig have stabilized, emerging technologies such as Spark introduce extensive changes and enhancements with each new release.
 Managed services such as Azure Data Lake Analytics and Azure Data Factory are relatively young, compared with other Azure services, and will likely evolve over time.
 - **Security**.
 Big data solutions usually rely on storing all static data in a centralized data lake.
 Securing access to this data can be challenging, especially when the data must be ingested and consumed by multiple applications and platforms.

 ## Principles